TrungKhanhNguyen/TIAPFB/README.md

 Simple UI for allowing users to submit PayForBlob Transactions.

 # Usage
-Run payforblob.html in browser.
-Since the default node's ```/submit_pfb``` endpoint does not support cross-origin request when sending POST requests from the browser, you must disable the browser's security when running the HTML file or you have to edit, rebuild source code to accept CORS (Cross-Origin Resource Sharing) on server side.\
+Run ```payforblob.html``` in a browser.
+Since the default node's ```/submit_pfb``` endpoint does not support cross-origin requests when sending POST requests from the browser, you must disable the browser's security when running the HTML file.
+Alternatively, you can edit and rebuild the source code to accept CORS (Cross-Origin Resource Sharing) on the server-side.\
-If you do not good at programming, follow ```Option 1.
-Run browser without CORS``` instruction.\
+If you do NOT good at programming, follow ```Option 1.
+Run browser without CORS``` instructions.\
-If you know about programming and Golang, then follow ```Option 2.
-Enable CORS on server side```.\
+If you have knowledge of programming and Golang, then follow ```Option 2.
+Enable CORS on server side```.

 ## Option 1.
 Run browser without CORS
-This section focus only into Google Chrome, with other browsers you have to find a way to turn off the security feature by yourself.\
+This section focuses only on Google Chrome.
+With other browsers, you will need to find a way to turn off the security feature yourself.\
-First, close all opened Chrome browser, then run the following command (NOT under ```root``` privilege):
+First, close all open Chrome browsers, and then run the following command (NOT under ```root``` privilege):
 ```
 google-chrome --disable-web-security -–allow-file-access-from-files --user-data-dir="<temp_folder>"
 ```